-Smoke alarms should be installed as per the manufacturer's instructions, on or near the ceiling in bedrooms or in the corridor that leads to bedrooms.
-If you have a multi-level home, smoke alarms must be installed on each level.
+Smoke alarms should be installed as per the manufacturer's instructions, and the National Construction Code, on or near the ceiling in bedrooms or in the corridor that leads to bedrooms.
+If you have a multi-level home, smoke alarms must be installed on each level, and interconnected.

 Did you know?
+Electrical fires and faults

-Electrical fires and faults cause 40% of house fires.
+cause 40% of house fires.